Include Older Loved Ones In Your Holiday Plans

 Happy Holidays, Merry Christmas and a Very Happy New Year from all of us at Evans Law Firm!
-Our wish this 2022 holiday season is that you spend as much time as possible senior loved ones, neighbors, and friends.
-We represent seniors throughout the State of California who are victimized by all sorts of abuse, and there seems to be a common thread among all the cases we see – the abused senior is alone and isolated from loved ones and friends.
-The number of older people’s friends decline with every passing year; some of their friends die, some move away.
+We hope you spend as much time as you can this holiday season with senior loved ones, neighbors, and friends.
+Plan some nice one-on-ones over coffee or tea and include older loved ones in any family and friends gatherings you’re planning.
+We represent seniors throughout the State of California who are victimized by all sorts of abuse.
+There seems to be a common thread among all the cases we see – the abused senior is alone and isolated from loved ones and friends.
+The number of older people’s friends declines with every passing year; some of their friends die, some move away.
 Their own spouse may be gone.
 Loneliness and grief intensify during the holidays.
 The holiday season is supposed to be merry and bright, but many elders feel increasingly isolated and unhappy this time of year.
 Reunite with them safely this year and get to know – one-on-one – what is going on in their life and if they are troubled about anything or if something just doesn’t seem right with them.
-If you or a loved one has been the victim of any form of elder abuse call us today at (415)441-8669.
+If you or a loved one has been the victim of any form of elder abuse anywhere in California call us today at (415)441-8669.
 Our toll-free number is 1-888-50EVANS (888-503-8267).

 Preventing Elder Abuse